msteckyefantis/is-deep-frozen/README.md

 const failingResult = isDeepFrozen( f );

-// failingResult.notFrozen will be set to true
+// failingResult.notDeeplyFrozen will be set to true

 console.log( failingResult.error );